Treatment for Dental Implant Problems in Tamarac

 Skilled Treatment of Implant Complications

 We occasionally see new patients who received dental implants in the past and are now having problems with them.
 Although the vast majority of implant placements are successful, a small percentage of implants can develop infection or other problems which need special treatment.
-Our doctors use advanced diagnostics and minimally invasive treatment to restore compromised implants to full stability.
+Dr. Levine uses advanced diagnostics and minimally invasive treatment to restore compromised implants to full stability.

-As periodontists, Dr. Levine and Dr. Porras are highly trained and experienced specialists in the placement and follow-up care of dental implants.
-They will diagnose and treat any problems that might occur with them.
+As a periodontist, Dr. Levine is a highly trained and experienced specialist in the placement and follow-up care of dental implants.
+He will diagnose and treat any problems that might occur with them.

 In addition to his periodontist training, Dr. Levine has earned extensive postgraduate certifications from several of the leading implant training institutes in the United States.